pfizer-opensource/sit2standpy/docs/usage.rst

 Advanced Examples
 -----------------

-Using :meth:`sit2standpy.Sit2Stand` automatically does all the preprecessing, filtering, and sit-to-stand transition detection for the user.
+Using :meth:`sit2standpy.Sit2Stand` automatically does all the preprocessing, filtering, and sit-to-stand transition detection for the user.
 However, this can be broken up into the constituent parts - preprocessing, filtering, and detection.